 “They would not let me go until they had fed me!”

-While in Polis Chrysochous on 17 June 2015 I visited a man named Christogolos, a school teacher who was born in 1929.
+While in Polis Chrysochous on 17 June 2015 I visited a man named Christodoulos, a school teacher who was born in 1929.

-Christogolos recalls that when his father died, a large coach of five Turkish Cypriots families arrived at the funeral with several dishes to share at the communal meal after the funeral.
-Recently, a busload of Turkish Cypriots visited Polis Chrysochous and Christogolos was delighted to see them and bought them all a drink.
+Christodoulos recalls that when his father died, a large coach of five Turkish Cypriots families arrived at the funeral with several dishes to share at the communal meal after the funeral.
+Recently, a busload of Turkish Cypriots visited Polis Chrysochous and Christodoulos was delighted to see them and bought them all a drink.

 On 19 June 2015, I met Nikos at a café on Ledra street (the main shopping strip in old Nicosia), near the border.

 He handed me some papers that he had photocopied – they were hand-written recollections of his Turkish Cypriot friends with whom he grew up.

 Nikos’s father was the Secretary of the municipality of Polis Chrysochous and his best friend was a Turkish Cypriot man who also worked within the municipality office.